The Minimally Invasive Discseel® Procedure

 only the discseel® procedure is known to heal annular tears that cause herniated discs

-THE DISCSEEL® PROCEDURE uses Fibrin, an FDA-approved substance that is used off-label in this procedure, to seal and regenerate tissue.
+THE DISCSEEL® PROCEDURE uses Fibrin, an FDA-approved substance that is used off-label in this procedure, to seal torn tissues in the disc.
 Fibrin is injected into disc tears, typically taking less than an hour.
 You’ll be walking the same day.
 The disc continues healing over 3-12 months as you increase your activity.

 find out if you are a discseel® candidate

 After being told his only cure was spinal fusion surgery, Jim searched for an alternative and found the Discseel® Procedure.
 He is now back to his active lifestyle and has been pain free since his procedure.

 Sean wanted to find a solution to his back pain that didn’t involve putting hardware in his spine, so he chose the Discseel® Procedure.
 Now he’s living pain-free and has been able to return to the lifestyle he loves.

 When Erica began developing spinal pain, she felt that the activities she loved were taken away from her.
 Erica now says that the Discseel® Procedure has “100% turned her life around” and allowed her to get back to the things she loves, like running.

 News articles and blog posts by Dr. Pauza & Team

 The correct term for this condition is a herniated disc.
 Incorrect and misused terms include disc protrusion, prolapse, slipped disc, or pinched nerves.
 Further, disc herniation does not cause symptoms.
 It is the leaking nucleus pulposus that causes symptoms and weakness.
 The liquid gel leaking out of discs alongside the herniated disc inflames spinal nerves, causing sciatica and weakness.
 It’s not the nerve being physically pinched, but leaking gel that causes these symptoms.
 This is why the MRI appearance often does not correlate with symptoms.